Multiple Changepoint Detection with Partial Information on Changepoint Times: Introduction

+We choose to work within the MDL framework rather than extending BIC-based approaches due to the following considerations.
+First, the BIC approximation to the marginal likelihood is usually precise only up to an $O(1)$ error.
+Although it is asymptotically consistent for model selection, it often does not work well when the sample size is small or moderate \citep{Grunwald_2007}.
+Second and perhaps more importantly, in the changepoint detection literature, MDL penalties have been demonstrated to be more flexible and have better empirical performance than BIC penalties \citep{Davis_etal_2006}.
+Therefore, MDL methods to are exclusively pursued here.

 The rest of this paper is organized as follows.
 Section \ref{section:MDL_review} briefly reviews MDL principles.
 Section \ref{section:BMDL} develops a BMDL penalty to detect mean shifts in univariate series.
 This work incorporates metadata, while allowing for a confounding seasonal mean cycle and AR errors.
-Frequentist large sample performance is studied.
 Section \ref{section:bivariateBMDL} extends the BMDL to the multivariate setting, where Tmax and Tmin series are modeled jointly.
 Section \ref{sec:simulation} presents simulation examples.
 Section \ref{sec:Tuscaloosa} moves to an application to 114 years of monthly temperatures from Tuscaloosa, Alabama.
+Section \ref{section:asymptotics} studies the frequentist large sample performance of the univariate BMDL.
 Comments close the paper in Section \ref{sec:discussion}.
 Technical results and proofs are delegated to an appendix.